Spenta Armaiti: Name

 Spenta Armaiti is known in later Iranian languages as Spandarmad (in Middle Persian) and Isfandārmaḏ (in Modern Persian).

 Sometimes Armaiti is paired with other Zoroastrian deity, Zam ('earth'), another being associated with the Earth, thus forming a compound Zam-Armaiti or Zam-Armatay.

 Cultic role

-In Zoroastrian religion, Spenta Armaiti is seen as the wife or companion of major deity Ahura Mazda, who, in some accounts, is described as her creator or father.
+Just like every other member within the Heptad, Ārmaiti shares an intimate bond with Ahura Mazdā, a connection metaphorically described by Zoroaster as that of a "daughter" to him.

-She is associated with earth and sacred literature describes her role as a Mother Nature character.
-Thus, she is linked to fertility and to farmers.
+She is associated with the earth and sacred literature describes her as a Mother Nature figure.
+Thus, she is linked to fertility and farming.

-She is also associated with the dead.
+She is also associated with the dead and the underworld.

 Religious legacy

 In the Zoroastrian calendar, she is associated with the twelfth month (سپندارمذ Spendārmad) and the fifth day of the month.
 The fifth day of the twelfth month is hence her holy day, Sepandārmazgān.
 Sepandārmazgān is an ancient festival to celebrate eternal love.
 Iranian lovers give each other gifts on this day.